eg1lgfp/gilman-family-practice/content/pages/docs/index.md

 seo:
   title: 'Clinic Info, Forms & Appts'
   description: >+
-    This is the Documentation and Forms pages (also includes Insurance info on this page)
+    These are the Clinic Information Page, that include Insurance info and HIPAA / Privacy Info

   extra:
     - name: 'og:type'